 The HVDC system will comprise a bipole configuration with a rating of ±525kV.
 The converter stations will be located in Wilster and Tonstad, where electricity will be converted between direct current and alternate current and supplied to the transmission grids, for distribution to homes and businesses.

-Details of NordLink Interconnector cable system
+Details of the NordLink Interconnector cable system

-Subsea cables in Germany will be buried at a depth of approximately 25m and will comprise two parallel mass impregnated cables.
+Subsea cables in Germany will be buried at a depth of approximately 25m and comprise two parallel mass impregnated cables.
 They will be installed in a bundled configuration to ensure minimum impact on magnetic marine compasses.

 The submarine cables will be equipped with a copper conductor, as well as a paper insulation system and double-steel wire covering.
 The cable will have an outer diameter of 15cm.